philgyford/django-hines/README.md

 `HINES_FIRST_DATE`: Day Archive pages will 404 for days before this date. e.g.
 `2000-03-15`.
 Default is `False` (dates of any age allowed).

+`HINES_CLOUDFLARE_ANALYTICS_TOKEN`: e.g. `'32bc47e0f'` etc. If present, the
+Cloudflare Web Analytics tracking code will be put into every page, using this token.
+This value is taken from the `HINES_CLOUDFLARE_ANALYTICS_TOKEN` environment variable.
+Default is `''`.

 `HINES_GOOGLE_ANALYTICS_ID`: e.g. `'UA-123456-1'`.
 If present, the Google
 Analytics Tracking code will be put into every page, using this ID.
 This value is taken from the `HINES_GOOGLE_ANALYTICS_ID` environment variable.
 Default is `''`.